ECF/Py4j-RemoteServicesProvider/README.md

 ## Quickstart Example

-One way to demonstrate this distribution provider is to have a Java-based [OSGi Remote Service](https://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.remoteservices.html) and call/use it from a Python process.
+One way to demonstrate this distribution provider is to have a Java-based [OSGi Remote Service](https://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.remoteservices.html) and call/use/consume it from a Python process or a Java process.
+Just to be clear, with these same components (based upon OSGi Remote Services and Remote Service Admin specifications) it is completely possible to export a Python-implemented service, and consume the service from either a Java or Python process as well.
+For simplification, the example below exports a remote service from Java, and imports/uses/consumes that service from Python.

 ### Karaf-Based OSGi Remote Service

-This example  [HelloImpl.java](https://github.com/ECF/Py4j-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.hello.javahost/src/org/eclipse/ecf/examples/hello/javahost/HelloImpl.java) from this repository shows a small OSGi Async Remote Service with three simple service methods.
+This example  [HelloImpl.java](https://github.com/ECF/Py4j-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.hello.javahost/src/org/eclipse/ecf/examples/hello/javahost/HelloImpl.java) from this repository shows a small [OSGi Async Remote Service](https://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.remoteservices.html#d0e1496) with three service methods.

 To install and start this example service in [Karaf 4.4.6](https://karaf.apache.org/download) paste or type the following into the karaf console: